 Tips for Buying Rural Land and Ranches in Texas

 Property Exemptions – A minimum of 10 acres is usually best to maintain an ag exemption.
 Each county has it’s own requirements but most require at least a minimum of 10 acres.
-Once you’ve identified the county you want to buy in, it’s well worth a phone call to the county appraisers office to find out what you need to do regarding ag or wildlife exemptions.
+Once you’ve identified the county you want to buy in, it’s well worth a phone call to the county appraisers office to find out what you need to do regarding your ag or wildlife exemption.
 Ask the county appraisal office about property size requirements and how your exemptions are to be maintained.
 If you intend to maintain your exemption by letting someone else run cattle on your property, it would be best to get your grass lease in writing.
 I know some counties will ask for a copy of it.
 If you’re interested in a wildlife exemption, you’ll need to be ag exemption first.
 Contact the Texas Parks and Wildlife for more information on a wildlife exemption.

 Property Use – Is your property going to be a future home site?
 Is it a place to hunt, fish or a place to get away from the city?
 If you’re going to keep animals on the property, pay close attention to what I stated above regarding exemptions.
 If it’s a future home site, you may need to consider schools and how close you are to groceries or the hardware store.
 One important thing to consider when buying rural land is first making sure you can use the property the way you want to.
 You will need to know if the property is deed restricted.
 Read more about this below.
 If it’s restricted, you’ll need to read the restrictions to see if it keeps you from using the property the way you want.
 Don’t forget to find out what utilities are available and what the cost would be to add them to the property.